Owners of 130-year-old local family jeweler arraigned on charges of theft of $54K diamond ring

 LOUISVILLE, Ky.
-(WHAS11) – The owners of a 130-year-old local family business have been arraigned following a lawsuit alleging theft of a diamond ring belonging to a woman suffering from a catastrophic illness.
+(WHAS11) – The owners of a 130-year-old local family business are facing felony theft charges following a lawsuit filed against them.
+The lawsuit alleges the owners stole a diamond ring belonging to a woman suffering from a catastrophic illness.

+The owners of Seng Jewelers, Lee Davis and his son, Scott Davis, were arraigned Monday in Jefferson County Circuit Court.

 The lawsuit states Seng Jewelers was aware of Baker’s reason for selling the ring and agreed to help her find a buyer.